 Sit and do some pulls for a minute and make sure all parts move good and the performance monitor is tracking.
 If something is worn, it’s probably replaceable for cheap (see the section below on used parts).

-- Rail – Check for pitting that will hinder smooth sliding.
+- Monorail – Check for pitting that will hinder smooth sliding.
 You can feel this when you do test rows.
-Expensive to replace, and not even listed as an available replacement part.
-Deal breaker.
+A new monorail track will be $19.

 This is a big reason why they are so popular.
 No matter what fails, you can replace it.
 That’s why you shouldn’t be too picky with grabbing a used one.
-The big exception is the $160 PM or the $137 monorail/frame.
+The big exception is the $160 PM.
 Other than that, with the company’s 40 year history in business you can probably count on getting parts forever.
 Rowing is more popular than ever, and if nothing else they will keep supplying Olympic teams, which is how they got established.